 As you age, your skin loses its elasticity, which results in wrinkles.
 Since you use your hands for many activities constantly, the delicate skin on them develops wrinkles.
 Other than these factors, sun damage and smoking can result in wrinkles.

 - Sun Damage: The ultraviolet (UV) radiation in the sunlight changes the skin and can cause skin damage.
 Sun exposure is the most common cause of wrinkles because it can cause collagen loss and easily break down the elastin fibers (which are responsible for skin elasticity) (1).
 This elastin depletioni XDepletion of elastin in the body that makes skin saggy and leads to the development of fine lines and wrinkles. in your skin makes it more prone to wrinkles, making it look elderly way before you reach old age.

 - Smoking: Smoking damages not only your internal organs but also your skin.
 The nicotine in cigarettes constricts the blood vessels which, in turn, reduces the oxygen supply to the skin (2).
-This reduced blood flow contributes to wrinkles.
+This reduced blood flow contributes wrinkles and skin sagging.

 Also, excessive hand washing, repeated exposure of your hands to chemicals, and dehydration can decrease skin elasticity and result in wrinkles on your hands.